Grace Randolph: Comic books

 She has also written for Marvel Comics' X-Men: Nation X.

-YouTube and television
+YouTube, television, and social media

 In 2008, Randolph created Beyond the Trailer, a YouTube channel which discusses film and the film industry.
 In 2012, Beyond the Trailer became a part of Penske Media Corporation's digital network for a few years before leaving.

 From 2010 to 2011, Randolph was the host of Marvel Comics' weekly web news show, The Watcher, before she was fired by Marvel.

 In 2011, in association with Bleeding Cool, she created the YouTube channel Think About the Ink.
 The videos explore comic books and the comic book industry, as well as TV adaptations of comic book properties.
 The channel's last video was uploaded in March 2015.

 From 2012 to 2013, she was associated with Movieline.
 In 2014 and 2015, she was an entertainment correspondent for WTNH NEWS8, appearing on Good Morning Connecticut.